2025

 • It compares and classifies individual jobs in job families with predetermined characteristics

-• One size fits approach pushes some tasks into job grades that they do not fit in.
+• The one-size-fits-all approach pushes some tasks into job grades that they do not fit in.
 This approach presents a significant challenge since organizations are diverse

 If you’re looking to know more about employee and job evaluation methods, then enroll in our top-rated human resources certification courses right now: